 The history of hydrogen as a viable clean energy source is riddled with empty promises and broken dreams.

 Investors who bet early on this revolution will win big.
-In our Innovation Investor portfolio, we’re betting big on hydrogen.

 On the date of publication, Luke Lango did not have (either directly or indirectly) any positions in the securities mentioned in this article.